barretobrock/Blue2/README.md

     - Follow instructions from [this link](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html)

 ### wireless (WIFI connection, scanner)
+    This doesn't seem to be reliable enough with Raspberry Pis to be useful anymore
     ```
     # Preliminary update of setuptools may be necessary
     sudo pip3 install --upgrade setuptools